-- biographical details, including their relevant qualifications and experience and the skills they bring to the board; - details of any other material directorships currently held by the candidate; - in the case of a candidate standing for election as a director for the first time: - any material information revealed by the checks the entity has performed about the director: - details of any interest, position, association or relationship that might influence, or reasonably be perceived to influence, his or her capacity to bring an independent judgement to bear on issues before the board and to act in the best interests of the entity and its security holders generally; and - if the board considers that the candidate will, if elected, qualify as an independent director, a statement to that effect; - in the case of a candidate standing for reelection as a director:
+- biographical details, including their relevant qualifications and experience and the skills they bring to the board; - details of any other material directorships currently held by the candidate;

-- the term of office currently served by the director: and - if the board considers the director to be an independent director, a statement to that effect; and - a statement by the board as to whether it supports the election or re-election of the candidate.
+- in the case of a candidate standing for election as a director for the first time: - any material adverse information revealed by the checks the entity has performed about the director; - details of any interest, position, association or relationship that might influence, or reasonably be perceived to influence, in a material respect his or her capacity to bring an independent judgement to bear on issues before the board and to act in the best interests of the entity and its security holders generally; and - if the board considers that the candidate will, if elected, qualify as an independent director, a statement to that effect; - in the case of a candidate standing for reelection as a director: - the term of office currently served by the director; and - if the board considers the director to be an independent director, a statement to that effect; and - a statement by the board as to whether it supports the election or re-election of the candidate.

-A candidate for appointment, election or reelection as a non-executive director should provide the board or nomination committee with details of his or her other commitments and an indication of time involved, and should specifically acknowledge to the listed entity that he or she will have sufficient time to fulfil his or her responsibilities as a director.
+A candidate for appointment or election as a non-executive director 12 should provide the board or nomination committee with the information above and a consent for the listed entity to conduct any background or other checks the entity would ordinarily conduct.
+The candidate should also provide details of his or her other commitments and an indication of time involved, and should specifically acknowledge to the listed entity that he or she will have sufficient time to fulfil his or her responsibilities as a director.